mas16/ExploratoryDataAnalysis_Project2/README.md

 ![](plot5.png)

 ## Question 6
-Based on the plot below, motor vehicle-related PM2.5 levels have increased in Los Angelese County, CA from 1999-2008, though levels in 2008 were lower than in 2002.
+Based on the plot below, motor vehicle-related PM2.5 levels have increased in Los Angelese County, CA from 1999-2008, though levels in 2008 were lower than in 2006 and 2002.
 Compared to Baltimore, MD -- Baltimore has the seen the greatest change in PM2.5 levels over time as evidenced by comparing the slopes of the regression lines.
 The plot was generated using ggplot2.

 ![](plot6.png)